Home > How to Tips

 How to fix the Erase button grayed out in Mac Disk Utility?

-If you are trying to format the Mac hard drive or its volumes - Macintosh HD and Macintosh HD - Data, you will inevitably see the Erase button grayed out in Disk Utility.
+When you try to format the Mac hard drive or its volumes - Macintosh HD and Macintosh HD - Data, you inevitably see the Erase button grayed out in Disk Utility or find that it takes so long to format an external drive.
 That's because you can't erase the drive you are currently running from, and you need to boot into Mac Recovery mode to format the Mac startup disk.

 picture of the Erase button grayed out in Disk Utility